-A citizen survey will help test the level of citizen support for these proposals.
-It will also help to hear from the public about their public safety priorities.
+The citizen survey asked about the level of citizen support for these proposals.

 Affordable Housing:

 For the past several years, the issue of affordable housing has become a growing issue regionally and in Thurston County.
 Not only are housing costs becoming less affordable for many segments of the population, but the needs of homeless and the most vulnerable citizens throughout Thurston County are underserved.